arthare/tourdegiro/README.md

 - `ServerLib` - Analagous to GameLib, this is the guts of the TdG server code.
 If you want to write your own standalone server binary, you'll want to link to ServerLib and instantiate a `TourServer`, then tell it to start listening for incoming connections.
 - `TourDeGiroCommon` - This is where all shared game logic lives.
 The physics calculations, map calculations, etc are all here.
 Be careful modifying this stuff without versioning stuff off, because a game client with changed TourDeGiroCommon physics calculations will behave oddly when connected to a different server.
 Most important files: `map.cpp` (map representation and construction from GPX files), `player.cpp` (player physics/drafting), `CommStructs.cpp` (network data population)
-- `TourDeGiroData` - This is a badly-named library including all the interfaces and other very-widely-shared definitions used across the app. zlib - zlib
+- `TourDeGiroData` - This is a badly-named library including all the interfaces and other very-widely-shared definitions used across the app.
+- `zlib` - zlib

 ### How to build
 1. In the directory you cloned the repo, do `cmake -G Visual Studio 10` (I'm using cmake 2.8.11.2.
 There are probably newer versions.
 Hopefully they work).
 You may have to install cmake first.
 2. Open the generated .SLN
-3. MinimalTdG should build.
+3. MinimalTdG should build in Visual Studio Community 2015 or Visual C++ 2010 Express.
 If it doesn't, you'll probably have decent luck commenting requesting a fix.
-I HATE open-source projects that don't build.
+I HATE open-source projects that don't build easily.
+Sometimes just trying to build again can help.

 #### If I Had a Million Man-Hours (aka Todos as of November 2017)